 Training and development has been approached in many ways to deal with specific learning objectives.
 From physical training manuals, to training videos and eLearning units, every medium has its strengths and weaknesses.

-The lynchpin that determines the success of any training effort is engagement, and that’s where a game-based solution excels.
+The lynchpin that determines the success of any training effort is engagement, and that’s where a learning game excels.
 With a serious game initiative, the learning content is delivered in a game-based environment.

 What makes a game so engaging?